Strixxxxx/Ax-Vault/SETUP.md

 # Ax Vault: Setup & Deployment Guide

-This guide provides a professional procedure for setting up Ax Vault, focusing on local development and automated production deployment to MonsterASP.net.
+This guide provides a professional procedure for setting up Ax Vault, focusing on local development and automated production deployment to Render.

 ---